ariatemplates/usermanual/src/latest/core/concepts/javascript_classes.md

 * `_` means _protected_
 * `__` means _private_

 Because Javascript does not provide any native mechanism regarding visibility, it is possible to access protected and private members from places you shouldn’t.
-However, this convention is also very important for [documentation purposes](writing_documentation).
+However, this convention is also very important for documentation purposes<!-- [documentation purposes](writing_documentation) -->.

 **NB**: Technically all properties defined in the _$prototype_ section will be assigned to the actual prototype of the generated ojbect.
 In other words, if we consider the _x.y.AClass_, its prototype properties will be stored in _x.y.AClass.protototype_